About the course

 Throughout the programme, there will be a focus on leadership development including group and individual coaching sessions as well as sessions and workshops from the Career Development Team.

-Saïd Business School's virtual learning platform and networks enable remote users to retrieve material for core modules and project work, and access the library's electronic resources including programme reading lists and a collection of business intelligence databases.
+Saïd Business School's virtual learning platform and networks enable remote users to retrieve material for courses and project work, and access the library's electronic resources including programme reading lists and a collection of business intelligence databases.

 Please note that this course is paperless.
 This means that paper handouts will not be provided for most of your courses.
 All presentations and most of the readings will be uploaded to our virtual learning environment.
 For pedagogical reasons this may be in advance of, just before or immediately after teaching sessions.
 Handouts will be provided for certain courses based on specific requirements, eg unreliable internet availability or where handouts operate more like a textbook than slides.